The muon g-2 anomaly confronts new physics in $e^\pm$ and $\mu^\pm$ final states scattering

-This leads to a global fit of $\amhvp ( \sqrt{s} \in [0.6, 0.9] \, \rm GeV ) = 371.1$ that matches the results of both the combined fit presented in Ref.~\cite{Keshavarzi:2019abf} and in Ref.~\cite{Davier:2019can} (see also table 6 in Ref.~\cite{Aoyama:2020ynm}), thus corroborating the reliability of our procedure.
-As a note of caution, we will restrict our analysis to the aforementioned $ \sqrt{s}$ interval in which we could validate our procedure.
-However, since the contribution of the $e^+e^-\to \pi^+\pi^-$ channel to $\amhvp$ over the complete $ \sqrt{s}$ range is about $35\%$ larger, we expect that a full fit using the private codes from~\cite{Keshavarzi:2019abf,Davier:2019can} could lead to a larger shift in $\amhvplo$.
-Therefore our results can be taken as a conservative estimate.
-The excellent agreement between our naive fit and the full results of Refs.~\cite{Keshavarzi:2019abf,Davier:2019can} is represented in figure \ref{fig:newFit} by the precise overlap between the violet and the orange bands labelled respectively ``Global + KLOE NP" and ``SM-TH initiative" occurring at the left boundary of the figure, where KLOE results are taken at face value and not modified.
+Finally, we should also stress that our analysis has been forcefully restricted to the invariant mass squared interval $ 0.35\leq s'/\mathrm{GeV}^2 \leq 0.85$ for which we could carry out our procedure in a consistent way.
+However, since the contribution of the $e^+e^-\to \pi^+\pi^-$ channel to $\amhvp$ over the complete $ \sqrt{s'}$ range is about $35\%$ larger, we expect that a full fit using the dedicated (but non-public) codes from~\cite{Keshavarzi:2019abf,Davier:2019can} could lead to a sizeably larger shift in $\amhvplo$.
+This means that the results we are presenting here can be taken as a conservative estimate of the possible NP effects on the $ \amhvp$ determination.